-(1) Object of the correction
+(1) Purpose of Correction

-(1-1) Summary of demandant's allegation
+(1-1) Outline of the demandant's allegation

-The demandant argues roughly as follows in the Written refutation of the trial case p.
-3 1.27-p.
-6 1.18 about the statement that since the Correction does not fall under any of the purposes (Article 134-2 (1) (i)-(iii)), 1) restriction of the scope of claims, 2) correction of errors, and 3) clarification of an ambiguous description, the Correction is a violation of correction requirements and cannot be accepted.
+The demandant argues as follows roughly in the Written refutation of the trial case p.
+3 l.
+27-p.
+6 l.
+18 about the statement that since the Correction of the case does not fall under any of the purposes (Article 134-2 (1) (i)-(iii)), 1) restriction of the scope of claims, 2) correction of errors, and 3) clarification of an ambiguous description, the Correction is a violation of correction requirements and cannot be accepted.

-A) The "storeroom having a plurality of shelf areas differing in width and height classified by size of book" in Claim 1 of the scope of claims after correction and the "storeroom having a plurality of shelf areas classified by size of book" in Claim 1 before correction are substantially not different from each other, and the matters to be specified by the "shelf areas classified by size of book" is never restricted only by "differing in width and height."
+A) The "storeroom having a plurality of shelf areas different in width and height classified by size of book" in Claim 1 of the scope of claims after correction and the "storeroom having a plurality of shelf areas classified by size of book" in Claim 1 before correction are substantially not different from each other, and the matters to be specified by the "shelf areas classified by size of book" are never restricted only by being "different in width and height."
 It cannot be said that the correction of Claim 1 of the scope of claims aims for restriction of the scope of claims.